-STEM is such a popular topic, and I know all of you are interested in finding ways to incorporate STEM into the every day with multiple ages.
-The beauty of Toddler STEM activities is that they just seem to happen naturally because kids are so curious.
-All you need are a few playful science and STEM activities that blend right into what you already do every day!
+STEM is such a popular topic, and I know all of you are interested in finding ways to incorporate STEM into every day with multiple ages.
+The beauty of STEM for toddlers is that it just seem to happen naturally because kids are so curious.
+All you need are a few easy STEM activities that blend right into what you already do every day!

-EVERY DAY TODDLER STEM ACTIVITIES THAT ARE SO EASY!
+EVERY DAY STEM ACTIVITIES FOR TODDLERS THAT ARE SO EASY!

-I highly encourage you to find the everyday STEM with toddlers.
+I highly encourage you to introduce STEM for toddlers through the everyday.
 A toddler’s world is filled with new things every single day and the discoveries and possibilities are endless.
 Instead of providing a structured step by step activity, toddlers need to explore.
-Yes, they can explore STEM too.
+Yes, they can explore with open-ended STEM activities too!

-What I am going to share with you below is not a list of structured STEM activities with all sorts of necessary supplies to go out and get, I am going to share with you my favorite list of STEM infused ideas your toddler is probably already doing.
+What I am going to share with you below is not a list of structured STEM activities with all sorts of necessary supplies to go out and get.
+Instead I am going to share with you my favorite list of STEM infused ideas your toddler is probably already doing.

 Watch your toddler carefully and see which of these activities he or she is already highly engaged in and see what else you can add to the fun and learning!
 The point is to keep everything playful.

-Keep in mind the following: Toddlers have limited attention span and like to keep moving.
-It’s not about teaching and instructing as it is discovering and exploring.
+Keep in mind the following: Toddlers have a limited attention span and like to keep moving.
+It’s not about teaching and instructing, as it is discovering and exploring.

 TODDLER STEM IDEAS LIST